notjsouza/notjsouza/README.md

 My coursework this quarter consists of Design and Analysis of Algorithms, Software Engineering, and Differential Equations.

 In the past, I've worked as: <br>
-- an Undergraduate Research Assistant with the Design Lab within UC San Diego's Cognitive Science Department.
+- a Research Assistant with the Design Lab within UC San Diego's Cognitive Science Department.
 - a Lead Instructor at Code Ninjas, teaching children the fundamentals of computer science.

 ---